ramzqrd/data-testing/README.md

 <!-- License -->
 ## License
 <div  id="license"> </div>
-Distributed under the MIT License, widely adopted, permissive open-source license that allows users to:
+Distributed under the <b>MIT</b> License, a widely adopted, permissive open-source license that allows users to:
 <ul>
 <li> Use the software for any purpose. </li>
 <li> Modify the software. </li>